kmille/borgctl/README.md

 2023-12-26 10:59:28,112  INFO Successfully wrote config file to /etc/borgctl/default.yml
 ```

 `/etc/borgctl/default.yml`is just a copy of the [default config file](https://github.com/kmille/borgctl/blob/main/borgctl/default.yml.template).
-It generates a diceware password for the borg passphrase and uses the hostname as borg prefix.
-Then, update the config file (repository, ssh_key, what to backup (borg_create_backup_dirs and borg_create_excludes).

-borgctl can generate a ssh key for you:
+A new diceware password for the borg passphrase is generated.
+The hostname is used as borg prefix. borgctl can generate a ssh key for you:

 ```bash
 root@linbox:~ borgctl --generate-ssh-key